thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ## Metrics

-While distributed tracing opens the capability to dive into the lifetime of a request, metrics are viable signals for monitoring overall system health.
-Mission-critical systems continuously emit telemetry data (i.e: gauges, counter and numbers) in time-series format so that it can be collected, statistically transformed, correlated and visualised to predict potential issues.
-Telemetry has been long used in [many other industries](https://en.wikipedia.org/wiki/Telemetry).
-For example, most cars today have onboard diagnostic system (OBD) that can be connected to with a scanner to read [its trouble code](https://en.wikipedia.org/wiki/OBD-II_PIDs); a solar monitoring system can report metrics about energy consumption, production, grid export and import.

-In the software world, engineers have utilised various tools to monitor software performance signals such as latency, errors, traffic, saturations.
+[Telemetry](https://en.wikipedia.org/wiki/Telemetry) has long been used in industries to monitor and predict potential issues.
+For example, most cars today have onboard diagnostic system (OBD) that can be connected with a scanner to read [its trouble code](https://en.wikipedia.org/wiki/OBD-II_PIDs).
+Solar monitoring system can report metrics about energy consumption, production, grid export and import.
+In the software world, metric events are viable signals for monitoring overall system health.
+Mission-critical systems are designed to continuously emit gauges, counter and aggregated metrics in time-series format so that it can be indexed, statistically transformed, correlated and visualised.
+Engineers have utilised various tools to monitor software performance signals such as latency, errors, traffic, saturations.
 These tools are specifically designed for each layer of abstraction:

 - Infrastructure: netstat, iostat, vmstat, sysstat, cAdvisor, kube-state-metrics, node-exporter...
 - Application: JMX/micrometer, StatsD, Prometheus, Opencensus...